ktorio/ktor-documentation/topics/client.md

 ## Close the HTTP client {id="close-client"}

 After you finish working with the HTTP client, you need to free up the resources: threads, connections, and `CoroutineScope` for coroutines.
-To do this, call up the `close()` function in `HttpClient`:
+To do this, call the `HttpClient.close` function:

 ```kotlin
 client.close()